 The process of setting compensation for the president is as follows:

-- The Compensation and Assessment Committee reviews benchmark data along with the president’s performance against annual goals agreed to by the board and the president at the beginning of the academic year.
+- The Governance & Compensation/Assessment Committee reviews benchmark data along with the president’s performance against annual goals agreed to by the board and the president at the beginning of the academic year.
 The committee then makes a recommendation to the Executive Committee on compensation for the upcoming year.

 - The Executive Committee reviews the recommendation and presents the recommended compensation to the full board in executive session.